 - Obtaining full coverage in a Second Circuit appeal on behalf of MBIA Inc. in its action to recover tens of millions of dollars from its directors and officers insurers for losses associated with federal and state regulators’ investigations and related derivative actions.
 Kasowitz obtained a landmark ruling from the U.S. District Court for the Southern District of New York awarding MBIA coverage for costs incurred by MBIA’s special litigation committee in responding to two shareholder derivative actions as well as coverage for costs incurred in responding to the regulatory investigations.
 The District Court, however, denied MBIA coverage for certain costs that were part of MBIA’s settlement with federal regulators.
 On appeal, the Second Circuit affirmed the District Court’s ruling in favor of MBIA, and reversed that portion of the District Court’s ruling in favor of the insurers, resulting in a full recovery for MBIA.

-- Negotiating extremely favorable settlements on the eve of trial on behalf of Tyson Foods, Inc. in its coverage litigation arising from losses suffered as a result of Hurricane Katrina.
-The largest component of the loss arose out of the disruption of Tyson’s logistics network on which it relied to ship its frozen leg quarters into the international market.
-Katrina damaged the port terminals and cold storage units along the Gulf Coast, and the resulting loss, which is in the tens of millions of dollars, falls under the contingent business interruption insuring provisions of the policies.
+- Negotiating extremely favorable settlements on the eve of trial on behalf of Tyson Foods, Inc. in its coverage litigation arising from losses suffered as a result of Hurricane Katrina, which focused on the scope of the contingent business interruption insurance provided under the policies at issue.
 The settlement negotiated by Kasowitz attorneys covered almost the entire loss.

-- Securing an early settlement on behalf of The Port Authority of New York & New Jersey in connection with the pursuit of insurance coverage arising from liabilities resulting from the 1993 terrorist bombing of the World Trade Center.
-The American Excess Insurance Association ("AEIA"), who issued a $50 million insurance policy to the Port Authority, initially filed an arbitration against the Port Authority in Connecticut.
-Because of the events of 9/11, the Port Authority has lost many of its insurance records.
-Kasowitz filed suit on behalf of the Port Authority in New Jersey against all of the insurance company participants in AEIA who resisted efforts to obtain discovery.
-Kasowitz attorneys successfully convinced the trial court to issue an order temporarily staying arbitration and provide the Port Authority with an opportunity to conduct discovery regarding the terms and conditions of the subject policy.
-While discovery was in the early stages, the Port Authority agreed to a beneficial confidential settlement agreement that confirmed that AEIA would meet its coverage obligation.
+- Securing an early settlement on behalf of The Port Authority of New York & New Jersey in connection with the pursuit of insurance coverage arising from liabilities resulting from the 1993 terrorist bombing of the World Trade Center, after defeating the insurers’ efforts to send the case to arbitration, which allowed the client to conduct needed discovery to replace documentation lost in the 9/11 attacks.
+While discovery was in the early stages, the Port Authority agreed to a beneficial confidential settlement agreement that confirmed that the insurer would meet its coverage obligation.

-- Obtaining a 2012 agreement which increased by $20 million the insurance available to the Adelphia Recovery Trust in connection with claims against Buchanan Ingersoll arising from the circumstances leading to Adelphia’s bankruptcy in 2002.
-The Trust claimed that many of the transactions in which Buchanan had represented Adelphia had allowed former executives to loot hundreds of millions of dollars from Adelphia.
-Buchanan and its insurers contended that there was a single policy limit of liability available for all claims against the firm.
+- Obtaining a 2012 agreement that increased by $20 million the insurance available to the Adelphia Recovery Trust in connection with claims against Buchanan Ingersoll arising from the circumstances leading to Adelphia’s bankruptcy in 2002.
 Kasowitz attorneys argued that more than one limit of liability was available to address the Trust’s claims, and obtained an agreement under which the insurer paid an additional $20 million solely to the Trust.

 - Recovering millions of dollars of asbestos coverage proceeds on behalf of Philips Electronics North America Corporation and its subsidiary THAN.
 In coverage actions brought in Illinois, the firm’s attorneys obtained a series of summary judgment rulings requiring the primary carriers to provide a complete defense against the underlying asbestos actions, resulting in significant settlements.